mirandasaari1/DisneyWebApp/README.md

 5 points: Documentation
 1 point: README.md is in the root of the repository on Github 1 point: Theme is explained in readme file
-The theme of my project is "disney".
+The theme of my project is "disney" includes everything involving disney!

 1 point: How searches reflect theme is explained in readme file The theme is shown with returns having to do with disney quotes for the tweets, some from characters and some from Walt himself.